“Hi, I’m Adriana Kuprešak and I am an alcoholic.”

 My Press Kit is available upon request.

-I am also available for guest posts, collaborations and public speaking.
+I am also available for guest posts, collaborations, social media consulting and public speaking.

 I studied Fashion Business and Design at Sydney’s prestigious FBI Fashion College and immediately found my feet in the industry from the sales floor to visual merchandising at 19.
 My dreams came true when I met highly acclaimed Production Manager Colleen Cuneo and assisted her through some of Australia’s leading and high profile events.
 Under her guidance and mentoring, I began my Fashion Styling career as the personal stylist for Australian celebrities Didier Cohen and Jesinta Campbell.
 During my mid twenties my styling work was seen on the red carpet, in print, online publications and television.
 Finding a balance between my two great loves, fashion styling and visual merchandising, I also am a protégé of Annie Bloom’s Visual Empire, empire.
 Here I gained three years of set installation, display, styling, fashion show production and Christmas installation experience, including the famous annual QVB Tree.
 For the past three years, I have worked endlessly to turn this blog into a business that enables me to live my dream life.
 As an established travel & lifestyle blogger, I have over 9 years experience in the industry and understand it like the back of my hand.